SuperheroesValley/SuperHeroesWiki/content/preparation/find_companies.md

 # Bad companies to avoid
 Read this [Guida Anti-Inculata per laureandi in Informatica e Ingegneria Informatica](https://blog.robutti.me/guida-anti-inculata-per-laureandi-in-informatica-ing-inf)

-Companies that have the structure to incorporate large numbers of low-skilled and inexperienced labor, or all those desperate enough to hire a recent graduate to do the work of an experienced person.
+Companies that have the structure to incorporate large numbers of low-skilled and inexperienced labor, or all those desperate enough to hire a recent graduate to do the work of an experienced person:

-**The meat grinder:** large or very large company, multinational or local, which systematically practices body rental.
-They mainly advise large non-tech companies or sometimes work with public institutions.
+**The meat grinder:**
+ - large or very large company, multinational or local, which systematically practices body rental.
+ - Mainly provide consultancy services to large non-tech companies or public institutions.
  - High pace environment
  - Little respect for the worker
  - Training yes, but often of low quality